3. Solutions – Transparency, Accountability, Improvement

 Transparency improves the quality of government and helps prevent the abuse of power.
 This is the equivalent of turning on a light in a dark room.
 Everyone can see what is going on.
 Transparency can be improved by the following actions:

-• Post all agendas, minutes, and audio (and video if available) of all commissioner meetings on the government website.
+• Post all agendas, minutes, audio (and video if available) of all commissioner meetings on the government website.
+Include supporting documentation.
 Summarize the minutes into published reports to provide citizens with updates on the status of plans and priorities.
 Support and encourage all other boards and commissions to do the same.
-Commissioners appoint members to boards and commissioners.
+Commissioners appoint members to boards and commissions.
+(Note: After the 2024 primaries, the commissioner’s site continues to be updated.)

 • Performance and Results.
 Summarize the meeting minutes into reports and share the reports with citizens.
 The minutes help capture all the excellent work that is being done in the county to include opportunities for improvement.